 Here’s a quick example of how much your interest rate can impact your overall cost:

-Now, if you refinance after one year to an interest rate of 10%, you’re saving $983.
-That’s almost $1,000 back in your pocket, that you didn’t have to shell out to your auto lender.
+Now, if you refinance after one year to an interest rate of 10%, you’re around saving $2,307.
+That’s almost $2,500 back in your pocket, that you didn’t have to shell out to your auto lender.

-To refinance, you can either work with your current lender, or find another one that can approve you.
-Your old car loan gets paid off by the new lender, and you sign a new loan contract and continue paying on your vehicle with the new terms and conditions.
+To refinance, you can either work with your current lender or find another one that can approve you.
+The refinancing lender pays for your current loan and gives you a new contract with a different interest rate and/or terms.

 If your goal is to save cash throughout your loan term, you should opt to try and qualify for a lower interest rate.
 Refinancing to a lower interest rate lowers your monthly payment and saves you in interest charges overall.